 The International Commercial Mediation Competition

-The ICC International Commercial Mediation Competition is a globally-renowned concourse that lasts six-days and is held in various locations throughout Paris.
+The ICC International Commercial Mediation Competition is a globally-renowned moot that lasts six days and is held in various locations throughout Paris.
 The Competition is open to students of every discipline—though each team is required to have at least one law student to take the role of counsel.
 Every year, 66 university teams from across the globe are specially selected to participate.
 They will compete in almost 150 mock mediation sessions throughout the Competition.

 More than 130 professional mediators and mediation trainers participate every year on a voluntary basis to share their expertise and passion for mediation.
 Some will act as mediators, making use of their own experience in resolving cross-border disputes; while others take on the role of judges, assessing each team’s negotiating and problem-solving skills, as well as their ability to make good use of the mediator.